NJMODS12/NJMODS12/README.md

 ## About Me :information_source:
 I'm currently an undergraduate student pursuing my degree in Information Technology at NLJIET.
 Passionate about coding and exploring new technologies.
 ## Internship Experience :briefcase:
-Currently, I'm gaining hands-on experience with MERN technology at TatvaSoft.
+Currently, I'm gaining hands-on experience with MERN technology.
 ## Education :books:
-- **Diploma:** Diploma in Information Technology (IT)
+- **Diploma:** Diploma in Computer Engineering
-- In Ganpat University
+- At Ganpat University
-- **Degree:** Bachelor of Engineering in Information Technology
+- **Degree:** Bachelor of Engineering in Information Technology (IT)
-- In New LJ Institute of Engineering & Technology (GTU)
+- At New L.J.
+Institute of Engineering & Technology (GTU)
 ## Skills :rocket:
 - **Programming Languages:** JavaScript
 - **Technologies:** MongoDB, ReactJS
-- **Other Skills:** Problem Solving, Team Collaboration
+- **Other Skills:** Problem Solving, Creative, Team Collaboration
 ## Learning Journey :seedling:
 I'm currently focused on mastering Front-End technology and continuously expanding my knowledge in Front-End web app development.
 ## Let's Connect :mailbox: